Widgets

 The configuration flow:

-1. Create an entity dashboard, to which you would like to setup the redirects.
-It can be an endpoint, filter or software dashboard depending on the entity type of widget you are setuping (see Endpoint list, Filter list and Software list widgets details).
+dashboard depending on the entity type of widget you are setuping (see Endpoint list, Filter list and Software list widgets details). -

 Here’s an example with the endpoint list widget.